 As wealth managers, are we still taking time to truly understand clients’ needs?
 Whatever happened to the consideration to recommend what is best for clients’ proﬁtability?
 Where is that ﬁduciary duty, that putting clients’ interest ﬁrst?

-• Be a proxy to clients’ key decision makers with a view to increase the Bank’s market share
+- Be a proxy to clients’ key decision-makers with a view in increasing the Bank’s market share

 I am deluged with frustration and disappointment at this point of writing.
 Just to make sure I don’t get assassinated, I’ll leave you to conclude for yourself what they are saying.